consor/about.me/README.md

 # about.me

-# 👋 My name is Sorin Constantin,
+# 👋 Hello, my name is Sorin Constantin

 Welcome to my GitHub!
 I am a FREELANCE Integration Architect passionate about technology, problem-solving, and continuous learning.
 I enjoy working on projects that blend creativity with logic, and I'm always exploring new tools and frameworks to improve my workflow.